-Recently I heard someone saying he wanted to digitize his business.
+Recently we heard someone saying he wanted to digitize his business.
 It sounded weird.
 The digitization of an entire business: how do you do that?
 Turn everyone and everything in bits and bytes?
 Automate everything and replace humans by robots?
-Connect everything that is unconnected so far with IoT?
+Connect everything that is unconnected so far with IoT (the Internet of Things)?

 He didn’t mean digitize.
-Like so many of us (I’m guilty too), he used the wrong term to express the idea of digitalization and/or digital transformation, rather than digitization, and used digitization to talk about digital business.
+Like so many of us (we are guilty too), he used the wrong term to express the idea of digitalization or digital transformation (both not the same), rather than digitization, and used the word digitization in the scope of digital business and digitalization in his journey towards business transformation which is again something else than digital business transformation – but let’s not go there.

 There seems to be quite some confusion regarding the usage of terms such as digitization, digitalization (two letters difference) and digital transformation.
 It’s less surprising than it seems.
-Some of these terms actually got a different meaning over time but that doesn’t mean that everyone uses them in the current meaning.
-Just for the term digitization I found about 5 different uses.
+Some of these terms actually changed over time (and some, which seem new, already were used in a totally different context many years ago and then disappeared again) so not everyone uses them in the current meaning.
+Just for the term digitization we found about 5 different uses at the time of writing this.

 Remember how we all talked and now and then still talk about social business in the context of hyper-connected human business, leveraging social technologies, with ‘segments’ such as social collaboration, social customer service and, of course the best known one, social media marketing?
 Well, as you might know social business also means something else.
 Just look up what Professor Muhammad Yunus means when he speaks about social business.
-And he was first.
+And he was first, long before social business in the context we use it came around.
+For Yunus social is really social, it has close to nothing to do with social as in social technologies.

 Fortunately we don’t have the same issues of extremely different meanings when it boils down to digitization, digitalization and digital transformation but still, confusion does reign and far from everyone agrees.
-So let’s take a look at each one of them and do leave your comments.
+So let’s take a look at each one of them.
 Why does it matter?
 Well, although some of these terms are used interchangeably and that really doesn’t harm anyone, it’s good to know what we talk about if we use one of those terms.

-It makes things clearer, makes you look better when having to present something to someone and you use the terms correctly and, maybe most importantly, it doesn’t cause confusion in times when everyone use these terms for different purposes, which makes them lose their sense.
+It makes things clearer, makes you look better when having to present something to someone and you use the terms correctly and, maybe most importantly, it doesn’t cause confusion in times when everyone use these terms for different purposes, which makes them meaningless in the end.
+Words are important.

 What is the difference between digitization and digitalization?

 Digitization is a term we’ve been all using for ages.
-Yet, at the same time, as the example in the beginning shows, not always in the right context, at least in my view.
+Yet, at the same time, as the example in the beginning shows, not always in the right context, at least in our view.

 Here is another one, by way of example.
 Someone wanted to digitize his workforce.
 Sounds scary, doesn’t it?
-In my mind it creates this image of a huge machine that is brought in to turn all workers into bits and bytes instead of atoms (more about the bits versus atoms idea by the way in our post on the information age).
+It creates this image of a huge machine that is brought in to turn all workers into bits and bytes instead of atoms (more about the bits versus atoms idea by the way in our post on the information age).

 What is digitization?
 The first definition